 The HECM is a non-recourse loan; if the home isn’t worth enough to settle the entire loan balance, FHA will cover the shortage.

-The HECM is very versatile and can be fine-tuned based on your financial goals and needs.
-Proceeds can be received in the form of a line of credit, lump sum, term or tenure payments, or some combination of all of these options.
+The HECM is versatile and customizable.
+Lenders can structure it to meet your financial goals and needs.
+You can take the proceeds in the form of a line of credit, lump sum, term or tenure income, or some combination of all of these options.

-Reverse mortgage borrowers commonly use the proceeds to eliminate existing mortgage payments, pay off other debts, finance home improvements, or supplement existing retirement income and assets.
+Homeowners commonly use the proceeds to eliminate mortgage payments or other debt payments, finance home improvements, supplement income, or supplement retirement assets.

 How much can you get from a HECM?

-For an estimate of how much you can get, please check out our reverse mortgage calculator.
+How much you can get varies depending on age, home value, interest rates, and the program you select.
+If you’d like an estimate of how much you can get, check out our reverse mortgage calculator.